silvergravel/PiFi/v02-suno_bolo/README.md

 ### PiFi v 2.0 - Suno Bolo
+Suno Bolo PiFi is a small upgrade to the earlier Smart Netowork version.
+It is based on an existing use case wherein QR codes were being used to link people to a webpage where they could either consume content (Suno), or they could contribute content (Bolo).
+So with the PiFi, we have cut out need for QR codes or the internet.
+People can simply connect to the PiFi network, and in their browser they can consume or contribute content through the inteface.
+Suno Bolo also has an admin interface, for administrators to upload/delete content or to view content contributed by people.

+What follows are the instructions to set up PiFi v 2.0 - Suno Bolo.

 To start off, follow steps 1 to 12 in <a href="https://github.com/silvergravel/PiFi/tree/master/v01-smart_network" target="_blank">PiFi v01 - <strong>Smart Network</strong></a><br>